petykowski/room-219/README.md

 Objectives
 -------
-Measure room temperature and write to MySQL database for use on website.
+Measure room temperature and write to MySQL database for use on website, iOS and Apple Watch app.

 Example
 -------